 From the Reserve tasting room there are excellent views overlooking their vineyard to the west.
 The Reserve tasting is private per group and focuses on Honig’s single vineyard wines, all of which are produced in very small quantities – usually around 100 cases per wine.
 This tasting is paired with assorted cheeses and focuses to some extent on the educational component of growing grapes and making wine.
 Note the chandelier overhead; Michael saved this from his mother’s home when it was sold in San Francisco.

-A third tasting is offered, the Eco-Tour.
+Another tasting is offered called the Eco-Tour.
 This involves a personalized tour of the vineyard (you are driven on their 6-passenger cart) where you will learn firsthand and see in action some of the practices they implement for sustainable farming and vineyard management along with a tasting of their current release wines.
 This tour has limited availability and is offered once a day at 10am, Monday through Thursday.

-Also, of note, there used to be a small house where their gravel parking lot currently is, and it was here that Chuck Wagner Jr. of Caymus Winery was born – the property was formerly known as the Wagner Ranch.
+Also, of note, there used to be a small house where their gravel parking lot currently is, and it was here that Chuck Wagner Jr. of Caymus Winery was born; this property was formerly known as the Wagner Ranch.

-The staff is friendly, knowledgeable (from observation over the years, they tend to work here longer than the average employees at most wineries in the valley) and they can recommend other good local wineries and specific wines.
+The staff is friendly, knowledgeable and they can recommend other good local wineries and specific wines.
+From personal observation over the years, they tend to work here longer than the average employees at most wineries in the valley.
 If you dislike Chardonnay or know someone who dislikes this common very popular wine, be sure to purchase one of their humorous anti-Chardonnay shirts or hats!

 Unlike many Napa Valley wineries, the tasting fee is applied towards any bottles purchased.
-Visit: www.honigwine.com
+For more information, to schedule a tasting, to join the mailing list or one of the wine clubs, or to purchase wine, visit: www.honigwine.com